 A classical liberal arts education has an emphasis on dialogue, debate and interaction.
 We have designed our curriculum, lessons and assessments to reflect this emphasis.
 As such, we encourage all students to attend in person classes in order to gain the most from the courses.

-However, due to interest from interstate and potential COVID restrictions, we will offer an online option to those students who have a good reason for not being able to attend in person.
+However, due to interest from interstate, we will offer an online option to those students who have a good reason for not being able to attend in person.

 Is the course accredited?